What is “probate”?

 Conclusion: Which is right for you?

-If a grant is required, the decision as to whether or not to deal with it personally or instruct a solicitor will often depend on how much work is likely to be involved and on the representatives’ existing commitments – if things are likely to be straightforward, much of the work can be done personally, rather than incur the cost of using a solicitor.
+If a grant is required, the decision as to whether or not to deal with it personally or instruct a solicitor (or other lawyer) will often depend on how much work is likely to be involved and on the representatives’ existing commitments – if things are likely to be straightforward, much of the work can be done personally, rather than incur the cost of using a lawyer.

 Even if you are doing the work personally, if a problem crops up, you can seek legal advice on that particular problem.

-One of the common problems when using a solicitor to do all of the work is the apparent lack of communication.
-We at Nelsons do our best to minimise this, but inevitably things can take time, especially when waiting to hear from the tax man or from big financial institutions.
-If you feel you have not heard from us for a while, we encourage you to phone or call in to see how things are going – but we will try to beat you to it!
+One of the common problems when using a lawyer to do all of the work is the apparent lack of communication.
+Lawyers should do their best to minimise this, but inevitably things can take time, especially when waiting to hear from the tax man or from big financial institutions.
+If you feel you have not heard from your lawyer for a while, we encourage you to phone or call in to see how things are going.

 If you would like to talk about particular circumstances and the best way forward, please contact us.